crmcarecloud/api-php-client/docs/Api/AgreementsApi.md

 Detail of an agreement

-Get information about a specific agreement
+Get information about a specific agreement.

 ### Example
 ```php